Rounding output. Consider the Double 1.234. When we call the Math.Round function on it, we receive the number 1—the fractional part was rounded down.

 Dim after5 As Decimal = Math.Round(before2, 1)

-We also use the Math.Round overloads on the Decimal type.
-These have the same results and logic as the Double type.
-The Math Class is designed to support many numeric types, including Double and Decimal and others.
+Notes, program.
+We also use Math.Round on the Decimal type.
+These have the same results as the Double type.
+The Math Class supports many numeric types, including Double and Decimal and others.